ImKeTT/DABS/README.md

 Much work need to be done.

 - Our dataset is limited in number.
-- We didn't consider how deep may be most suitable for the segmentation result.
+- We didn't consider how deep the ConNet may be most suitable for the segmentation result.
 - The modification is in processing.

-**PS: The reporitory has NOT completed for now, so don't expect too much**
+**PS: The reporitory has NOT completed for now.**